agaffar74/readme-file-generator/README.md

   ## Installation
-  Users need to install Node.js programme to run this application.
-Users also need to have access to IDE such as Visual Studio Code with access to terminal
+  Users need to install Node.js to run this application.
+They also need to have access to a IDE such as Visual Studio Code with access to the terminal or CLI to run  Node.js.

   ## Usage
-  using the 'node inde,js' command in a terminal user need start the application and answer all the prompts.
+  Users need to command node index.js in the terminal to run the README generator and answer all the prompts.
+Once all the prompts are answered, users need to open the README.md file that has just been created in the current working directory.
+User can preview it in Visual Studio Code or in a browser.

   ## License